albert-abasov/demo_migration/README.md

-Expect migration to java 20
+expect migration to java 20,
-Use Jakarta MVC for http methods handling
-Add or update pom.xml with all required dependencies
+use Jakarta MVC for HTTP methods handling, add or update pom.xml with all required dependencies